DoorWay Recovery Center

 - Attends daily AA or Celebrate Recovery session.

 - Green Badge Phase 3: Months 2, 3 and 4 the student is in the Supportive Treatment Phase.
-Student has job assignments on campus half of the day and attends substance abuse treatment classes and academic classes in the Education and Technology Center the other half.
+Student has job assignments on campus half of the day and attends substance abuse treatment classes and academic classes in the Center for Education and Career Guidance the other half.
 A list of job assignments and classes are found below.
-Off campus passes are permitted at the discretion of the LCDC assigned to the student on a limited basis.
+The student stays on campus except for medical or court appointments and church.

-- Yellow Badge Phase 4: Months 5, 6 and 7 are spent off campus during the daytime and attending and facilitating evening classes after dinner while still residing at the Mission.
-In Month 5 the student is performing community service as a volunteer at the Houston Food Bank or other non-profit agency.
-During Months 6 and 7 the student is in job readiness, job preparation, job search, and ultimately employed by the time he is to graduate.
-These last two months are spent with men attending these pre-employement classes at partner organizations’ locations.
+- Yellow Badge Phase 4: During Months 5 through 7 the student is in job readiness, job preparation, job search, and ultimately employed by the time he is to graduate or shortly thereafter.
+These last two months are spent with men attending pre-employment classes at partner organizations’ locations.
 Each student is expected to have a job at the time of graduation or some form of supportive income.
 It is possible for the program to be extended beyond 7 months if the student is not employed.

 Mayfield House Transitional Living

-Seeing a need to bridge the gap between in-patient care and self-sufficiency, Mayfield House was opened in August 2014 to house 16 employed graduates of the DoorWay Program for up to six (6) months.
+Seeing a need to bridge the gap between inpatient care and self-sufficiency, Mayfield House was opened in August 2014 to house 11 employed graduates of the DoorWay Program.
 The Mayfield House provides the aftercare treatment service component to complement the DoorWay Program.
 Residents of Mayfield House must meet the following requirements:

 - Men must be graduates of the Open Door Mission DoorWay Program.